martengooz/twitch-dictatorbot/readme.md

 `webUrls` Does not need configuration.
 When a new channel is added, a secret key is generated to access the channels config from the web server at \<ip or domain name>:\<webserverPort>/\<secret>.
 Eg. `http://localhost:3000/52597879-95b9-4092-89a4-2e13095b6e82`

+`enableWebServer` Boolean.
+If true, an internal web server will be deployed listening to the port specified in "webServerPort".

 `webServerPort` The port that the web server should listen on.